CallMeBryze/FNF-Feather-Engine/README.md

 I'm not including any tutorials or guides on how to use the engine.
 Please learn Haxe & HaxeFlixel if you want to get started.

 ### Is the engine made from scratch?
 Sort of?
-I reused things like the Conductor, and MusicBeatState from the base-game.
+I reused a fair bit from an old version of the base-game.
+But I would say a nice 80% is from scratch.
-Specifically an older version of it as I'm more familiar with it.

 ## Build Instructions
 I'm not going to actually include any instructions on how to build the game (I'm lazy).
 This is just here to list libraries you'll need apart from